NotChad/termux-stuff/README.md

 # Termux:Musl

-An experimental build environment for Termux for creating packages linked with [Musl libc](https://www.musl-libc.org/).
+An alternate build environment for Termux for creating packages linked with [Musl libc](https://www.musl-libc.org/).

 ## How to